Turkey Pesto Meatballs Recipe

 Step 4: Add the cheese: Top the meatballs with mozzarella cheese, cover, and cook until melted.
 Garnish with fresh basil and serve over spaghetti or any favorite pasta.

-Helpful Tips for Making Turkey Meatballs
+Tips for Homemade Turkey Meatballs

 Do not overmix the meatball mixture otherwise, the meatballs will be tough.
 Put all the meatball ingredients into a bowl at once and always use your hands to mix.